-Two of the present authors (Klavžar and Zigert, 2000) discovered recently an intriguing property of the resonance graph of catacondensed benzenoid systems, namely that they belong to the class of median graphs.
-The result was later generalized by Klavžar, Žigert and Brinkmann to the so-called catacondensed even ring systems (Klavžar et. al., 2001).
-A far-from-obvious consequence of this result is that a unique (and quite short!) binary code can be associated to every Kekulé structure.
-In this paper we describe an algorithm for the construction of this binary code, as well as for the re-construction of the Kekulé structure from the code.
+Klavžar and Žigert, (2000) recently discovered an intriguing property of the resonance graph of catacondensed benzenoid systems, namely that they belong to the class of median graphs.
+The result was later generalized by Klavžar et al. to the so-called catacondensed even ring systems (Klavžar et al., 2001).
+A far from obvious consequence of this result is that a unique (and quite short!) binary code can be associated to every Kekulé structure.
+In this paper, we describe an algorithm for the construction of this binary code, as well as for the re-construction of the Kekulé structure from the code.